On the computability of conditional probability: Discontinuous Conditional Distributions

-A random variable that takes values in a discrete set is a \defn{uniform} random variable when it assigns equal probability to each element.
-A continuous random variable $\rv U$ on the unit interval is \defn{uniform} when the probability that it falls in the subinterval $[\ell,r]$ is $r-\ell$.
-It is easy to show that the distributions of these random variables are computable.
+for all $n \in \Naturals$.
+A random variable that takes values in a finite set is \defn{uniformly distributed} when it assigns equal probability to each element.
+A continuous random variable $\rv U$ on the unit interval is \defn{uniformly distributed} when the probability that it falls in the subinterval $[\ell,r]$ is $r-\ell$.
+It is easy to show that the distributions of these random variables are computable, provided $p$, $\ell$, and $r$ are computable reals and $ p \in [0,1]$.